CRYPTINT.IO

 1. Primary sources: SEC filings, court documents, direct quotes, on-chain evidence.

-2. Multi-source confirmation: real news gets covered by multiple independent outlets who verify independently.
+2. Multi-source confirmation: real news gets covered by multiple independent outlets who verify on their own.

 3. Skeptical framing: reputable outlets hedge and qualify.
 Pump pieces declare certainty.

-4. On-chain corroboration: if a rumor says a whale is accumulating, the on-chain data should confirm.
+4. On-chain corroboration: if a rumor says a whale is accumulating, the on-chain data should confirm it.

 News Alone Is Not Enough